Bolaside/FlatTech/README.md

 i have no idea what i'm doing

 ## credit to
+**juhmop - custom item textures (goat)**

-monifactory for the dark mode shader blacklist
+monifactory - dark mode shader blacklist and the glowstone chemical formula

-juhmop for the custom item textures (goat)
+cech12 - wooden shears texture